 Rebecca Willén

 Senior lecturerI'm a researcher in forensic (investigative) psychology and meta-science and in strong support of open and replicable science.
 I'm a member of the Swedish Reproducibility Network (SweRN) and am happy to answer all kinds of questions - as far as I can - about open science and the adoption of reproducible research practices.
-On my website you'll find some of my lecture materials, usually under free licenses (i. e., everything can be reused and modified as long as you refer to the source).

 I'm reluctantly on Twitter (@rmwillen).